 Edgar Wright is the man behind two films this year.
 The Sparks Brothers which is a documentary about Sparks and Last Night in Soho.
 The latter is about Eloise (Thomasin McKenzie), an aspiring fashion designer.
 When she is accepted to a fashion school in London, her grandmother Peggie (Rita Tushingham) warns her that it might be a dangerous place with bad men who might not have her best interest at heart.
 Once there, she gets into a taxi, where the driver immediately makes crude comments about her legs and starts inquiring if any models are staying with her.
 The scene is not subtle, and one wonders if it is accurate or rather a subjective rendition of Eloise’s mind.

-The thing is that her mother, who also dreamed about becoming a designer, committed suicide when Eloise was only seven, due to mental issues.
+The thing is that her mother, who also dreamed about becoming a designer, committed suicide when Eloise was only seven due to mental issues.
 It seems like the daughter might have similar problems on her own.
 She gets out of the taxi and hides from the driver at a newsagent that will be familiar to anyone who’s seen Peeping Tom (1960).
-So the men seem to be as bad as Peggy said they would be.
+So, the men seem to be as bad as Peggy said they would be.
 Is there no exception?
-Sure there is.
-While Eloise is walking towards her dorm, she passes a guy who asks if she is ok.
+Sure, there is.
+While walking towards her dorm, Eloise passes a guy who asks if she is okay.
 His name is John (Michael Ajao), and that is just the beginning of how caring he is.
 More about that later.